 With the addition of this vineyard into their portfolio they now own 25 acres of vineyards between both their Veeder estate property and the Policy Vineyard.

 Most of their wine is sold direct via their mailing list in 3-pack wooden boxes.
 A certain amount is also allocated to select restaurants across the country.
-For more information visit: www.pulidowalker.com
+For more information, and to schedule a private tasting of Pulido Walker wines at Mending Wall Winery, please visit: www.pulidowalker.com